Ecasept/Shrek-Plymouth-Theme/README.md

 sudo plymouth-set-default-theme -R <i>your-theme</i>
 </pre>

-This will tell plymouth that you want your theme set as the default theme and `-R` tells it to rebuild the `initrd` (idk what that is, take a look at [the arch wiki](https://wiki.archlinux.org/title/Plymouth#Changing_the_theme) for more info)
+This will tell Plymouth that you want your theme set as the default theme and `-R` tells it to rebuild the `initrd` (idk what that is, take a look at [the arch wiki](https://wiki.archlinux.org/title/Plymouth#Changing_the_theme) for more info)

-This will apply that theme and show it eg. when you boot or shutdown your computer.
-If you don't want to restart your computer every time you want to test your changes to the theme, Plymouth provides a nice cli to use it:
+This will apply that theme and show it, eg. when you boot or shutdown your computer.
+If you don't want to restart your computer every time you want to test your changes to the theme, then Plymouth provides a nice cli that you can use:

 ```sh
 # Start the plymouth daemon